NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Celestial Peachwood Sword.md

 From blade to pommel, this sword is carved from a branch of the now-extinct celestial peach tree.
-The blade of this_+3 greater striking [[Equipment/Vitalizing|Vitalizing]] [[Equipment/Holy|Holy]] shortsword_ has ancient runes that can permanently destroy the most powerful undead - if you are willing to pay the price.
+The blade of this _+3 greater striking holy vitalizing peachwood shortsword_ has ancient runes that can permanently destroy the most powerful undead—if you are willing to pay the price.

-An undead creature of 12th level or lower that takes damage from a Strike with the sword takes 10d6 vitality damage (DC 35 Fortitude check).
+An undead creature of 12th level or lower that takes damage from a Strike with the sword takes 10d6 vitality damage with a DC 35 Fortitude check save.
 This damage is separate from the Strike itself and isn't included in any effect based on the Strike's damage.

+**Activate—Violent Exorcism** `pf2:r` (concentrate)

+**Frequency** once per day

+**Trigger** You critically hit an undead creature with the sword

 * * *

-**Activate** `pf2:r` envision

-**Frequency** once per day

-**Trigger** You critically hit an undead creature with the celestial peachwood sword

-**Effect** The creature must succeed at a DC 35 Fortitude check or be destroyed.
+**Effect** The creature must succeed at a DC 35 Fortitude check save or be destroyed.
 If the undead fails its saving throw and is destroyed, you suffer a backlash, taking 1d6 void damage per level of the destroyed undead.

-*Source: Pathfinder Book of the Dead*
-*OGL*
+*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*